jundalisay/spblist/content/en/superphysics/principles/chapter-11.md

 Dialectics is an upgrade of current science.
 It not only finds patterns in physical perceptions and facts, but also in metaphysical perceptions as the feelings, opinions, and interpretation of the facts by other minds*.

-> *Recall that we [divided reality into the physical and metaphysical domains](/superphysics/principles/chapter-01).
+{{< f f="*Recall that we [divided reality into the physical and metaphysical domains](/superphysics/principles/chapter-01).
 Physical things exist in the former, while metaphysical things, such as ideas and feelings, exist in the latter.
 Metaphysics is the cause, physics is the effect.
 The soul is the cause, brain activity is the effect.
-The chakras are the cause, the hormones are the effect.
+The chakras are the cause, the hormones are the effect." >}}

 Science only deals with the interpetation of a dataset.
 But Dialectics deals with **all possible interpetations** of a dataset.